Skip to main content

 In many companies, women and diversity networks have been established in phases, to create a safe space to discuss gender equality and D&I issues and needed improvements, but over time the aims and direction of these networks get lost, and the networks fail to create impact within the organization

-Women and men with diverse social identities may be reluctant to participate because they do not want to be perceived as having the need for a support group, or sometimes do not want to be seen as being aligned with other women and individuals who share their identity
+Women and men may be reluctant to participate because they do not want to be perceived as having the need for a support group, or sometimes do not want to be seen as being aligned with other women and individuals who share their identity

 Women may not have time for networking and events outside of business hours due to family responsibilities